My very short answer to the question “earn more or spend less” is:

 My current job has limitations

-In my current job, I have the opportunity to increase my salary (earn more).
+In my current job, I have the opportunity to increase my salary (to earn more).
 Then I should focus on being promoted to the manager.

 Unfortunately, the hourly wages will be almost the same because the managers work more hours than me.

-I will come home later and use most of my energy at my job.
+I will come home later, have more stress in my life and use most of my energy at my job.
 I think it’s not a good option for me (even I don’t have kids).

 I can also choose to study for 2 years (for free 😯 ) and expect to get a better-paid job in my field afterward.